CyberBrown/DisplayChange/README.md

 Run Command: Install-Module DisplayConfig
 Close PowerShell
-Download DisplayConfig.hta and save it to the desktop or whereever you want Open DisplayConfig.hta with Microsoft (R) HTML Application Host (set this as the default app to open HTA files)
+Download DisplayConfig.hta and save it to the desktop or whereever you want Open DisplayChanger.hta with Microsoft (R) HTML Application Host (set this as the default app to open HTA files)
 ```

 # Other Tips